Daghall/run-pace/README.md

 If miles are given in [pace](#pace) or [length](#length) output will be in miles as well.
 Use this switch to force output in kilometers.

+---

+### Speed

+Output speed in instead of pace.
+Units used are _km/h_ or _mph_ depending on types/options specified.

+Only valid if pace is given or calculated.

 # Tips and tricks

 ## Convert kilometer-pace to mile-pace